Battle of Nicopolis (1798): Aftermath

-After capturing Preveza, Ali had the pro-French inhabitants publicly executed, and torched the town.
+After capturing Preveza, Ali had the pro-French inhabitants publicly executed before burning the town.
 Using the unsuspecting metropolitan bishop of Arta, Ali then lured the Prevezans who had fled to Aktion to return by promising amnesty, and had them too beheaded.
 Vonitsa surrendered soon after the fall of Preveza, and only Parga managed to resist Ali's forces.
-Preveza remained in Ali's hands until 1800, when the Ionian Islands were converted into a Russo-Ottoman condominium, the Septinsular Republic.
-As part of the Treaty of Constantinople Preveza and the other mainland exclaves of the Ionian Islands came under direct Ottoman administration.
-With the outbreak of the Russo-Turkish War of 1806–1812, Ali once again occupied the town and placed it under the governorship of his son, Veli Pasha.
-This lasted until the Ottoman government turned against Ali in 1820.
+Preveza remained in Ali's hands until 1800, when the Ionian Islands were converted into a Russo-Ottoman condominium known as the Septinsular Republic.
+Under the terms of the 1800 Treaty of Constantinople Preveza and the other mainland exclaves of the Ionian Islands came under direct Ottoman rule.
+Following the outbreak of the Russo-Turkish War of 1806–1812, Ali once again occupied the town and placed it under the governorship of his son, Veli Pasha.
+This lasted until Selim III turned against Ali in 1820.
 The last period of Ottoman rule lasted from 1820 until 1912, when Preveza was captured by the Kingdom of Greece in the First Balkan War.

-La Salcette, seven officers, and 149 other ranks were taken prisoner.
-They were subjected to torture, and paraded through the streets of Janina before being sent on to Constantinople as a token of Ali's loyalty to the Sultan.
-A number of the prisoners, including Le Salcette, Richemont, and Tissot, were later imprisoned in the Yedikule Fortress in Constantinople.
+La Salcette, seven officers and 149 enlisted men were taken prisoner.
+They were subjected to torture and paraded through the streets of Yanina before being sent on to Constantinople as a token of Ali's loyalty to Selim III.
+Several of the prisoners, including La Salcette, Richemont and Tissot, were later imprisoned in the Yedikule Fortress in Constantinople.
 There they met other French prisoners, including the former chief engineer in the Ionian Islands, Joseph Sécret Pascal-Vallongue, and the diplomat and writer François Pouqueville, who wrote on the battle based on conversations with these eyewitnesses.
-Many prisoners perished in captivity, with the remainder set free in 1801.
+Many prisoners died in Ottoman captivity, with the remainder set free in 1801.